python-versioneer/python-versioneer/README.md

   * modify your `MANIFEST.in` to include both `versioneer.py` and the generated `_version.py` in sdist tarballs

+  `versioneer install` will complain about any problems it finds with your `setup.py` or `setup.cfg`.
+You can run it multiple times until you have fixed all the problems.

 * 3: add a `import versioneer` to your setup.py, and add the following arguments to the setup() call: